PLANET ORYXS - MORRIAN CITY

 “You don’t need to know about my brother.”

 Dion used this second opportunity to cut into the rope binding his hands before either of them had a chance to recover.
-He held the knife and his other hand out in front of him, poised for their next move.
+He held the knife and his empty hand out in front of him, poised for their next move.

 Sanjay reacted first.
 A fireball the size of an orange came fast at Dion’s head.
 It sizzled as it flew past his ear and hit the wall behind him.
 The one that followed was too close for comfort as Dion dashed toward the table in the centre to use it as cover.